Sharp Ramsey thresholds for large books: Introduction

 This implies that $\hat{r}(H)=O(n^{2-1/\Delta}\log^{1/\Delta}n)$ for any $H\in{\cal F}_{\Delta,n}$.

 Let $B_{n}^{(k)}$ be the book graph consisting of $n$ copies of $K_{k+1}$, all sharing a common $K_k$.
 Let $K_{k,n}$ be the complete bipartite graph with two parts of sizes $k$ and $n$.
 Clearly, both of these two special families of graphs do not belong to ${\cal F}_{\Delta,n}$.
 The corresponding Ramsey-type problems of these two families of graphs have attracted a great deal of attention.
-A classical result of Erd\H{o}s, Faudree, Rousseau and Schelp \cite{efrs-size} implies that

-Moreover, Li, Tang and Zang \cite{ltz} proved that $r(K_{k,n})=(2^k+o(1)) n$, but $r(B_{n}^{(k)})$ is much harder to handle.
-When $k=2$, Rousseau and Sheehan \cite{rou-sh} showed that $r(B_n^{(2)}) \le 4n+2$, and the equality holds if $4n+1$ is a prime power.
-After many years, Conlon \cite{Conlon} established that
+Li, Tang and Zang \cite{ltz} proved that for every fixed $k\ge2$, $r(K_{k,n})=(2^k+o(1)) n$, but $r(B_{n}^{(k)})$ is much harder to handle.
+Erd\H{o}s, Faudree, Rousseau and Schelp \cite{efrs-size} and independently Thomason \cite{tho} proved that $(2^k+o(1))n\le r(B_n^{(k)},B_n^{(k)})\le4^kn.$ After many years, Conlon \cite{Conlon} proved that for every $k\ge2$,

 which confirms a conjecture of Thomason \cite{tho} asymptotically and also gives an answer to a problem proposed by Erd\H{o}s \cite{efrs-size}.
-The small term $o(1)$ in (\ref{con-bk}) is improved further by Conlon, Fox and Wigderson \cite{cfw}.
-For more Ramsey numbers of books, the reader is referred to \cite{cly,cfw-2,n1,n2,n3} etc.
+The small term $o(1)$ in (\ref{con-bk}) is improved further by Conlon, Fox and Wigderson \cite{cfw} using a different method.
+Books have attracted a great deal of attention in graph Ramsey theory, see e.g. the recent breakthrough of Campos, Griffiths, Morris and Sahasrabudhe \cite{cgms}.
+For more Ramsey numbers of books, the reader is referred to \cite{cl,cly,cfw-2,fly,n1,n2,n3,rou-sh} etc.